prairie-guy/notellm/README.md

 **Use both together:**
 - Start with MCP Server to set up notebook structure and load data
-- Switch to magic commands for rapid iteration on visualizations
+- Switch to Claude Magic Commands for rapid iteration on visualizations
 - Use MCP Server to review outputs and make coordinated changes
-- Use magic commands for quick fixes and experiments
+- Use Claude Magic Commands for quick fixes and experiments

 ## Commands